OpenLI-NZ/openli/doc/ProvisionerDoc.md

 'alumirrors' option to your collector config.
 More information on this option is present in CollectorDoc.md.
-Second, configure an IP intercept within the provisioner config as described below, but make sure you include the 'alushimid' parameter and that the value of that parameter matches the ID that was assigned to the intercept on the ALU device.
+Second, configure an IP intercept within the provisioner config as described below, but make sure you include the 'vendmirrorid' parameter and that the value of that parameter matches the ID that was assigned to the intercept on the ALU device.